pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Your flavor in my mind's
 back and forth between
-Sweeter than any wine
+Sweeter than any wine,
-and bitter as mustard greens"
+as bitter as mustard greens"
 --Aaron Weiss, *In A Sweater Poorly Knit*

 "You made a holy fool of me, and I've thanked you ever since"